techietechcentral/AiCore-Project-documentation/README.md

 I hope you enjoy going through my work.
 Thank you.

+### Mliestone 3 Task 4
-## Add a section to your README file that explains how you defined the functions you created.
+#### Add a section to your README file that explains how you defined the functions you created.
 I definined the Functions by ensuring that I observe header .
 A function header consists of four components:
 1. The def keyword
 2. The name of the function, following proper naming conventions